Biden says he expects Russia will invade Ukraine - The Boston Globe

 “Do I think he’ll test the West, test the United States and NATO, as significantly as he can?
-Yes, I think he will,” Biden told reporters during a news conference in the East Room of the White House, adding: “But I think he will pay a serious, a dear price for it.
+Yes, I think he will,” Biden told reporters during a nearly two-hour news conference in the East Room of the White House, adding: “But I think he will pay a serious and dear price for it that he doesn’t think now will cost him what it’s going to cost him.
 And I think he will regret having done it.”

 Advertisement